tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-peak-gui.md

 * [How to Bake](/tezbake/tutorials/how-to-bake)
 * [How to Bake on Ghostnet](/tezbake/tutorials/how-to-bake-ghostnet)

-The TezPeak GUI is a graphical user interface for TezBake, which is a command-line tool for baking and endorsing Tezos blocks.
-It's a great way to get started with baking and endorsing without having to use the command line on a day-to-day basis.
+The TezPeak GUI is a graphical user interface for TezBake, which is a command-line tool for baking and attesting Tezos blocks.
+It's a great way to get started with baking and attesting without having to use the command line on a day-to-day basis.

 > Please note that tezbake version 0.18.0-beta minimum is required to use TezPeak.